Pandora: Documentation en: Share /var/spool directory between several Pandora servers

 3 GlusterFS configuration

-GlusterFS allows to share Pandora FMS' key directories between the servers and thus keep the data available if any of them becomes unreachable.
-Thanks to this system we will always have an active resource, and the data will be accessible even if not all servers are working properly.
+GlusterFS allows to share Pandora FMS key directories between the servers and thus keep the data available if any of them becomes unreachable.
+Thanks to this system you will always have an active resource, and the data will be accessible even if not all servers are working.